bburns/PyVoyager/README.md

 - Close-up composite images need to be manually aligned - e.g. the closeups of the clouds of Jupiter, by editing the `db/composites.csv` file.
 The weight of the different filters can also be adjusted there.
 - Movie frame rates need to be adjusted so interesting images stay on the screen longer - this is done in the `db/framerates.csv` file.
 - And eventually, mosaics would need to be specified manually in a `db/mosaics.csv` file.

+There are also more technical tasks listed in the Trello board [here][trello].

 ## Usage